baselime/docs/sending-data/opentelemetry/aws-lambda/node.js.md

 ---
 order: -3
+label: Node.js
 ---

 # OpenTelemetry for Node.js on AWS Lambda

-The [Baselime Node.js OpenTelemetry tracer for AWS Lambda](https://github.com/Baselime/lambda-node-opentelemetry) (Star us ⭐) instruments your Node.js AWS Lambda functions with OpenTelemetry and automatically sends the OpenTelemetry compatible trace data to Baselime.
+The [Baselime Node.js OpenTelemetry tracer for AWS Lambda](https://github.com/Baselime/lambda-node-opentelemetry) instruments your Node.js AWS Lambda functions with OpenTelemetry and automatically sends OpenTelemetry traces to Baselime.
 This is the most powerful and flexible way to instrument your Node.js AWS Lambda functions.

 ---